Location of the trailhead: Northeastern British Columbia,

 Mile 171 (Grassy) Road off Alaska Highway

-2. So, we went straight, and, right after you take the road in the middle,
+2. Thus, we went straight, and, right at the beginning of the road in the middle,

 there is this sign indicating that Sikanni River Ranch is down there as